 French Lactalis says ups stake in Italy's Parmalat to 29%

-French cheese giant Lactalis said on Tuesday it had reached a deal to increase its stake in Parmalat to 29 percent despite a government warning of measures to keep the dairy group in Italian hands.
+French cheese giant Lactalis said on Tuesday it had reached a deal to take its total stake in Parmalat to 29 percent despite a warning by Italy it would take measures to protect the dairy group.

 Lactalis, the world's largest cheese manufacturer, said it would buy on Tuesday the 15.3 percent of the ordinary shares in Parmalat held by Zenit Asset Management AB, Skagen AS and Mackenzie Financial Corporation for 2.80 euros a share.

 "At the completion of this transaction the Lactalis Group will have a direct and potential holding of around 29 percent of the capital of Parmalat," the company said in a statement in Italy at the request of the Italian stock market authority.

 Trading of shares were temporarily suspended on the Milan bourse.